Imagine entering your salon on a regular morning.

 I’ll cover all you need for this.

-But I also want to be clear up front that I won’t go into everything you could be doing to grow your salon business with the help of Facebook ads.
+But I also want to be clear up front that I won’t cover everything you could be doing to grow your salon business with Facebook ads.

-If you’re new to Facebook ads, this simply would be overwhelming.
+If you’re new to Facebook ads, this would be overwhelming.

 And I don’t want that.